01alex/FEUP-SDIS/README.md

 When users start the application they are presented with a *screen* containing the root of the remote directory.
 On that screen the user can upload new files or create a folder to subdivide the content.
 The user can also perform basic file management operations such as **UPLOAD** and **DELETE** files.

+## Protocols to be considered
+TCP - synchronize user data and communicate with the host service TCP and UDP - communication via Dropbox LanSync Protocol SSL and FTP - File hosting common protocols

 #### Folder View

 A classic file explorer view with files displayed as list or icons.
 Unsorted files will be organized by **upload date**.